kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-New `EndpointSelector` objects are written to etcd, each roughly the same size as a `Service` object.
-One projection is created per selector-based Service.
+New `EndpointSelector` objects will be written to etcd, each roughly the same size as a `Service` object.
+One projection will be created per selector-based Service.

-The total `EndpointSlice` count does not increase for the Service projection path — the same slices continue to be produced directly from `Service`.
+The total `EndpointSlice` count will not increase for the Service projection path — the same slices will continue to be produced directly from `Service`.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-The Service pod readiness → `EndpointSlice` update path is unchanged.
-Explicit EndpointSelectors use the EndpointSlice controller directly, with the same pod-readiness-to-EndpointSlice SLO as Services.
+The Service Pod readiness → EndpointSlice update path will remain unchanged.
+Explicit EndpointSelectors will use the EndpointSlice controller directly, with the same Pod-readiness-to-EndpointSlice SLO as Services.
 Benchmarking before Beta will validate the additional controller and informer load.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-`kube-controller-manager` gains a new informer cache for `EndpointSelector` objects.
-Memory overhead is proportional to the number of `EndpointSelector` objects — the same order of magnitude as the existing `Service` informer cache for Service projections.
+`kube-controller-manager` will gain a new informer cache for `EndpointSelector` objects.
+Memory overhead will be proportional to the number of EndpointSelector objects — the same order of magnitude as the existing Service informer cache for Service projections.

-CPU overhead from the `service-endpointselector-controller` is proportional to `Service` churn rate.
-Writes are gated on diffs, so steady-state cost is low.
+CPU overhead from the `service-endpointselector-controller` will be proportional to Service churn rate.
+Writes will be gated on diffs, so steady-state cost is expected to be low.
 Formal benchmarks will be completed before Beta.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

-No. Service EndpointSlices remain functionally equivalent from `kube-proxy`'s perspective. `EndpointSlices` created for direct `EndpointSelector` consumers do not require new node-level resources.
+No new node-resource exhaustion is expected.
+Service EndpointSlices will remain functionally equivalent from `kube-proxy`'s perspective.
+EndpointSlices created for direct EndpointSelector consumers will not require new node-level resources.

 ### Troubleshooting